Betting on Bets: Anytime-Valid Tests for Stochastic Dominance: Anytime-valid SD testing via e-processes

-\end{enumerate} \end{itemize} \end{game} The skeptic now plays a sequence of betting games, starting with initial capital $E_0=1$, over a sequence of outcomes.
-The skeptic can choose a different mixture and bet at each round, and they can bet any fraction of money earned from the previous rounds.
-Over time, the total wealth of the skeptic serves as evidence against the FSD null~\eqref{eq:def_FSD_null}.
-Theorem~\ref{thm:Test-supermartingale-for-the-FSD_null} establishes the ``safety''~\citep{grunwald2019safe} of interpreting this wealth as statistical evidence across time: regardless of the choice of mixtures and betting strategies, the skeptic is not expected to make money \emph{ever} if the claim of dominance were true.
+Following Remark~\ref{remark:betting_on_bets}, we can interpret Theorem \ref{thm:Test-supermartingale-for-the-FSD_null} as initiating a protocol for betting games. \begin{game}[Testing SD by betting] Let $E_0=1$ be the initial capital.
+For round $t = 1, 2, \dotsc$: \begin{enumerate}[(a)] \item DM announces a mixture $\psi_t\in \Pi({\calZ})$ and the bets $\lambda_t(z) \in [0,1]$, for $z\in \calZ$. \item Reality announces the paired outcome $(x_t, y_t)$. \item DM's wealth multiplies by $S_t = S(\lambda_t, \psi_t; x_t, y_t)$ defined in~\eqref{eq:mixture_seq_e_variable}: $E_t= E_{t-1} \cdot S_t$. \end{enumerate} \end{game} The DM now plays a sequence of betting games as a \emph{skeptic}, starting with unit capital.
+They can choose a different mixture at each round and bet any fraction of money earned from the previous rounds.
+Over time, DM's total wealth serves as evidence against the FSD null~\eqref{eq:def_FSD_null}.
+Theorem~\ref{thm:Test-supermartingale-for-the-FSD_null} establishes the anytime-validity of interpreting this wealth as statistical evidence across time: regardless of the choice of mixtures and betting strategies, the skeptic is not expected to make money \emph{ever} if the claim of dominance were true.

-\begin{example}[Antimonotonic toy example; continued] For the antimonotonic coupling in Example~\ref{ex:anticorr}, we will not expect to collect evidence at the threshold $z_2$ since with probability $1/2$, we will observe $X_t=z_3$ and $Y_t=z_2$ in which case $S_t(\lambda_t, z_2) \leq 1$ for any positive bet $\lambda_t$.
-In such a situation, it is crucial that the DM may update her strategy predictably, avoiding bets on this critical threshold where the CDFs of $X$ and $Y$ touch, and instead focusing on the remaining thresholds $z_1$ and $z_3$. \end{example}
+\begin{example}[continued] In the antimonotonic case in Example~\ref{ex:anticorr}, we do not expect to collect evidence at the threshold $z=1/3$, since with probability $1/2$, we will observe $X_t=2/3$ and $Y_t=1/3$, in which case $S_t(\lambda_t, 1/3) \leq 1$ for any $\lambda_t>0$.
+The DM can instead update the mixture predictably to avoid betting on this threshold (where the CDFs of $X$ and $Y$ touch) and instead bet on other thresholds, namely $z=0$ and $z=2/3$. \end{example}